 My name is Phil Longwell.
 I am also known online as ‘Teacher Phili’ which was a nickname that some children in a Tanzanian orphanage called me and it stuck.
 I currently work for Norfolk Community Learning Services (NCLS) as an ESOL teacher and Functional Skills Tutor.
-I am also a private, self-employed English language tutor offering my services in the county of Norfolk, UK.
-I teach face to face and online via Skype and Zoom.
-This is my space to write about things to do with teaching English as a Foreign Language, conferences, webinars, ELTchat summaries and reflections.
+I am also a freelance English language tutor offering my services in the county of Norfolk, UK.
+I teach face to face and online.
+This blog is my space to write about things to do with English Language Teaching, conferences, webinars, ELTchat summaries, reflections and a place to host the films I’ve created.

 I have a CELTA (Certificate in English Language Teaching to Adults) from NILE (2009) and an MA (distinction) in English Language Teaching from the University of Warwick (2012) with a specialism in ICT and mulitmedia.
 I started teaching by volunteering in Tanzania.
 I have subsequently worked in China, Saudi Arabia and Vietnam.
 I have worked in Cambridge for Bell Educational Trust on 3 young learner residential courses.
-I worked as an EAP presessional teacher in Leicester (2013) and at INTO UEA – Norwich (2017).
+I worked as an EAP presessional teacher in Leicester (2013) and at INTO UEA – Norwich (2017) and will do so again in 2018.
 For 18 months, I was a volunteer teaching assistant with two ESOL (English for Speakers of Other Languages) classes in Norwich – one of which was for Mind, the mental health charity.
-I have also taught refugees and asylum seekers at New Routes integration, a Norwich based charity and am presently involved in teaching refugees with NCLS.
+I have also taught refugees and asylum seekers at New Routes integration, a Norwich based charity and am presently involved in teaching Syrian refugees with NCLS.
 In summer 2016, I taught Chinese students online as part of their preparation for the British Council IELTS speaking exam.
 I am also an IELTS exam invigilator at INTO UEA.